cordjastram/pdftron-ui5-demoapp/readme.md

 	}
 ```

+ When you need additional icons just add them to the `pdfeditor.properties` file.
 Currently there are two icons available.
 ```Text
 # This is the resource bundle with icons for PDFEditor
 #~~~~ Custom Icons ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~